Location-Aided Pilot Contamination Avoidance for Massive MIMO Systems: Introduction

 \section{Introduction}

-The use of very large antenna arrays at the base station (BS) is considered as a promising technology for 5G communications in order to cope with the increasing demand of wireless services \cite{Boccardi2014Five}.
-Such massive multi-input multi-output (MIMO) systems provide numerous advantages \cite{lim2013performance,larsson2014Massive,Rusek2013Sacling,Bjornson2014Optimizing,Marzetta2010Noncoop}: (i) they increase spectral efficiency by supporting a higher number of users per cell, (ii) they improve energy efficiency by radiating focused beams towards users, and (iii) they offer channel hardening effect, where small-scale fading is averaged out.
+The use of very large antenna arrays at the base station (BS) is considered as a promising technology for 5G communications in order to cope with the increasing demand of wireless services \cite{Boccardi2014Five}.{{} Such massive multiple-input multiple-output (MIMO) systems provide numerous advantages \cite{lim2013performance,larsson2014Massive,Rusek2013Sacling,Bjornson2014Optimizing,Marzetta2010Noncoop,Osseiran:16}:} {including (i) increasing the spectral efficiency by supporting a higher number of users per cell, (ii) improving energy efficiency by radiating focused beams towards users, and (iii) averaging out small scale fading resulting in the channel hardening effect}.
 Furthermore, under the assumption of perfect channel estimation, massive MIMO provides asymptotic orthogonality between vector channels of the target and interfering users.
-However, the performance of these systems is limited by the pilot contamination effect, i.e., interference during uplink channel estimation due to re-use of the same pilot sequences.
+However, performance of these systems is {degraded} by the pilot contamination effect, i.e., interference during uplink channel estimation due to reusing of the same pilot sequences.

-Pilot sequences are a scarce resource due to the fact that the length of pilot sequences (number of symbols) is limited by the coherence time and bandwidth of the wireless channel.
+Pilot sequences are a scarce resource due to the fact that the length of pilot sequences (the number of symbols) is limited by the coherence time and bandwidth of the wireless channel.
 As a result, the number of separable users is limited by the number of the available orthogonal pilot sequences \cite{Rusek2013Sacling,Bjornson2014Optimizing}.
 Therefore, in multi-cell massive MIMO systems, the pilot sequences must be reused, which leads to interference between identical pilot sequences from users in either neighboring cells or even the same cell; this effect is known as pilot contamination \cite{hoydis2013massive}.
-Pilot contamination is known to degrade the quality of channel state information at the BS, which in turn degrades the performance in terms of the achieved spectral efficiency, beamforming gains, and cell-edge user throughput.
+Pilot contamination is known to degrade the quality of channel state information at the BS, which in turn degrades the performance in terms of the achieved spectral efficiency, beamforming gains, and cell-edge user throughput. {Since pilot contamination is an important phenomenon} {that degrades the performance of massive MIMO systems, we provide a detailed overview of existing works on this topic in the following subsection.}